pablogozmaz/unitypackages-ci-baseline/README.md

-# unitypackages-ci-baseline
+# Unity Package Manager Continuous Integration Baseline
-Provides a baseline project for the development and continous integration of UPM packages in a single project.
+Provides a baseline project for the development and continous integration of several UPM packages in a single project.